Overview

 Solution:

-• Double-check your .env file
+• Double-check your .env file has the correct API keys

 • For YouTube, ensure the API is enabled in Google Cloud Console

-Template Issues
+Template issues

 Problem: Jinja template errors